Zebiano/Labeler/README.md

     -c, --config
         Launch interactive CLI to store data into config.
 Storing empty strings removes data from config.

+    -n, --new-label
+        Launch interactive CLI to store new labels in the labels.json file.

     -r, --repository [REPOSITORY]
         Specify GitHub repository name.
 If not specified uses values in config, else ignores config.